How to support a child with dyslexia

 - Specific literacy support for children not making expected progress by the end of the first year, eg. Reading Recovery, school literacy leader or expert, Resource Teacher: Literacy

-- Special education intervention e.
-Resource Teachers: Literacy and Behaviour, and targeted funding may be available.
+- Learning support, supportive accommodations and adjustments e.g. Resource Teachers: Literacy, and targeted funding may be available.

 Talking with the school and getting support